Back to Blog

 The vibe

-Ocean Village is Gibraltar's answer to a modern marina development, and it is done well.
-Built around a working marina filled with yachts and motor cruisers, the area has a cosmopolitan, slightly upmarket feel.
-There are restaurants, bars, a cinema, a casino, and a gym all within walking distance.
-On a warm Friday evening, the quayside terraces are full of people unwinding after work with a glass of wine and views across the harbour.
+Ocean Village is Gibraltar's flagship modern marina development, built around a working marina with around 330 berths filled with yachts and motor cruisers.
+The area has a cosmopolitan, upmarket feel.
+Restaurants, bars, a cinema, the Sunborn Yacht Hotel, a casino, and King's Bowl bowling are all within a short walk.
+On warm evenings the quayside terraces fill up with the after-work crowd looking out over the water.

 The property

 Ocean Village sits at the upper end of Gibraltar's market.
-One-bedroom apartments typically start from around 300,000 to 400,000 pounds, with larger units and penthouses ranging from 500,000 well into the millions.
-The premium is justified by the lifestyle, the views, and the consistently strong rental demand.
+Gross rental yields run at 4 to 5% (per Chestertons Gibraltar quarterly market reports).
+One-bedroom apartments typically start from around £300,000 to £400,000, with larger units and penthouses ranging from £500,000 well into the millions.
+The premium reflects the marina views, the lifestyle on the doorstep, and consistently strong demand from tenants in financial services and iGaming.

 Who it suits

-Young professionals, couples, and international workers in financial services and gaming.
-Also a strong choice for buy-to-let investors, as the area attracts tenants willing to pay top rents for the marina lifestyle.
+Young professionals, couples, and international workers in financial services and iGaming.
+Also a strong choice for buy-to-let investors, as Ocean Village tenants are typically willing to pay top rents for the marina lifestyle.

 Walk to

-The town centre and Main Street are a 10-minute walk.
-The border with Spain is about 15 minutes on foot.
+The town centre and Main Street are around 10 minutes on foot.
+The border with Spain is roughly 15 minutes.
 The marina restaurants and bars are on your doorstep.

 Queensway